I tried to organize the local LLM situation in 2026

 About Quantization

-"Quantization" is a technique that reduces required memory at the cost of some model precision.
-With 4-bit quantization, you can sometimes run a model that originally required 48GB on just 24GB.
-The impact on quality depends on the use case, but for coding assistance, 4-bit is sufficiently practical.
+"Quantization" is a technique that reduces the required memory at the cost of some model accuracy.
+Using 4-bit quantization can sometimes allow you to run a model that originally requires 48GB on 24GB.
+The impact on quality depends on the use case, but for coding assistance, 4-bit is practically sufficient.

 Tool Selection Guide

-There are several tools available for running local LLMs.
-Here are my recommendations as of 2026.
+There are several tools for running local LLMs, but here's a summary of recommendations as of 2026.

 Comparison of Major Tools